tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 Implicit string/numeric cast
 ********************************************************************************

+The examples in this section are true only for Tarantool versions before Tarantool 2.10.
+Starting with Tarantool 2.10, implicit string/numeric cast is no longer allowed.

-Special considerations may apply for casting STRINGs to/from INTEGERs/DOUBLEs/NUMBERs/UNSIGNEDs (numbers) for comparison or assignment.
+Special considerations may apply for casting STRINGs to/from INTEGERs/DOUBLEs/NUMBERs/UNSIGNEDs (numerics) for comparison or assignment.

-``1 = '1' /* compare a STRING with a number */`` |br|
+``1 = '1' /* compare a STRING with a numeric */`` |br|
 ``UPDATE ...
-SET string_column = 1 /* assign a number to a STRING */``
+SET string_column = 1 /* assign a numeric to a STRING */``

-For comparisons, the cast is always from STRING to number. |br|
+For comparisons, the cast is always from STRING to numeric. |br|
 Therefore ``1e2 = '100'`` is TRUE, and ``11 > '2'`` is TRUE. |br|
-If the cast fails, then the number is less than the STRING. |br|
+If the cast fails, then the numeric is less than the STRING. |br|
 Therefore ``1e400 < ''`` is TRUE. |br|
 Exception: for BETWEEN the cast is to the data type of the first and last operands. |br|
 Therefore ``'66' BETWEEN 5 AND '7'`` is TRUE.

-For assignments, due to a change in behavior starting with Tarantool :doc:`2.5.1 </release/2.5.1>`, implicit casts from strings to numbers are not legal.
+For assignments, due to a change in behavior starting with Tarantool :doc:`2.5.1 </release/2.5.1>`, implicit casts from strings to numerics are not legal.
 Therefore ``INSERT INTO t (integer_column) VALUES ('5');`` is an error.

 Implicit cast does happen if STRINGS are used in arithmetic. |br|
 Therefore ``'5' / '5' = 1``.
 If the cast fails, then the result is an error. |br|
 Therefore ``'5' / ''`` is an error.

-Implicit cast does NOT happen if numbers are used in concatenation, or in LIKE. |br|
+Implicit cast does NOT happen if numerics are used in concatenation, or in LIKE. |br|
 Therefore ``5 || '5'`` is illegal.

 In the following examples, implicit cast does not happen for values in SCALAR columns: |br|